rich-murphey/gnu-graphics/README.md

 by `plot2ps`.
 If these sizes are recognized in byte reversed order, `plot2ps` adjusts accordingly.
-These sizes include 504x504, 2048x2048 (versatek plotters), 2100x2100, 3120x3120(tektronix 4010 terminals) and 4096x4096 (gsi 300
+These sizes include 504x504, 2048x2048 (versatek plotters), 2100x2100, 3120x3120(Tektronix 4010 terminals) and 4096x4096 (gsi 300
 terminals).

-The remaining command line options may be used specify an alternate PostScript prologue and to print the licensing information.
+The remaining command line options may be used specify an alternate Postscript prologue and to print the licensing information.

 Input plot files names may be specified anywhere on the command line.
 If no file names are specified, or the name `-` is specified, the